rcy0228/azure-spring-cloud-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 }
 ```

-## Task 5 : Create the application on Azure Spring Cloud
+## Task 5 : Create the application on Azure Spring Apps

-1. As in exercise 2, create a specific `city-service` application in your Azure Spring Cloud instance by running the below command in Git Bash.
+1. As in exercise 2, create a specific `city-service` application in your Azure Spring Apps instance by running the below command in Git Bash.

 >Note: Replace the DID with **<inject key="DeploymentID" enableCopy="True"/>** value, you can also find it from Environment details page.